magda6ix/python_notes/python_dictionaries.rst

 Python Dictionaries
 ===================

-A dictionary is a collection of values, stored using a key.
+A `Python dictionary`_ is a collection of values, stored using a key.
 Keys are unique and case sensitive.

 Here's an example dictionary: